Sceptre/sceptre/docs/_source/docs/faq.rst

 --------------------------------------------------------------

 There is now a SAM Template Handler that lets you incorporate SAM applications into environments that are managed and deployed using Sceptre.
-For more information on how install and use SAM in your Sceptre project, see the `sceptre-sam-handler`_ page on PyPI.
+For more information on how to install and use SAM in your Sceptre project, see the `sceptre-sam-handler`_ page on PyPI.